Travel Within Ambazonia

 - When in a car, communicate the number plate, color, agency, and some information about the others in the car to your family or friends.

-- Avoid travelling at night.
+- Avoid traveling at night.
 Again, stay away from night travel!!

 - To the fullest extent possible, travel with others whom you know.